 Jonathan Rupprecht, an aviation attorney focusing in drone law (who is also a commercial pilot with single-engine, multi-engine, and instrument ratings who is also a drone pilot himself), developed a Drone Operator’s Logbook that sells for less than $15.
 That book prompts you of what to fill in.
 There are pages to list the pilot’s details, like name, address, and ratings, pages to add waivers and endorsements, pages to detail the drones you own and operate, and more.

 Aviation Supplies & Academics also offers their own, 104-page logbook geared toward Part 107 drone pilots, which also sells for less than $15.

-DJI drones (which you’re most likely flying, considering they have far and away the most massive market share), record flight times automatically.
+Many of the most popular drones, including DJI drones, record flight times automatically.
 But you’ll likely want to log more than just flight times.
 Log nuances in flights, authorizations needed, information about the pilots and more.
 That’s where other, third-party apps come into play.

-There are oodles of apps and other software services that can log your drone flights, including Kittyhawk, AirHub, AirMap and DroneBuddy.
+There are oodles of apps and other software services that can log your drone flights, including Aloft (formerly known as Kittyhawk), AirHub, AirMap and DroneBuddy.
 Some apps are free, some are paid, and some are a hybrid of both, offering add-on paid offerings.